aberm/mod-2-project/README.md

 # README

-Mod 2 Project created with Rails API + Rails ActionView Login as a tasker or job-seeker
+Mod 2 Project created with Rails API + Rails ActionView

+Login as a tasker or job-seeker

-Enhanced User experience with forms, ratings and reviews
+Enhanced user experience with forms, ratings and reviews

 To run: